arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to WordPress Admin > Settings > Image Attributes.

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= Will this plugin update existing images in the media library? =
+### Will this plugin update existing images in the media library?

 Yes, the plugin will update image Title, Caption, Description And Alt Text from the image filename for both existing images in the media library and new uploads.

-= I need more features.
-Can I hire you? =
+### I need more features.
+Can I hire you?

-Please checkout the [Image Attributes Pro add-on](https://imageattributespro.com/?utm_source=wordpress&utm_medium=readme) to see if it suits your requirement.
-If not, please [get in touch via my contact form](http://millionclues.com/contact/) with a brief description of your requirement and budget for the project.
-I will be in touch shortly.
+Please checkout the [Image Attributes Pro add-on](https://imageattributespro.com/?utm_source=github&utm_medium=readme.md) to see if it suits your requirement.